Homemade Pizza School

 What’s Really the Best Temperature to Cook a Pizza?

 It’s no secret that pizzas need high heat to get the best crust.
 If the heat is too low, the dough won’t get that crispy-chewy crust, and the cheese won’t melt into a delicious ooey-gooey topping.
+Let’s take a deeper look at what temperature to cook a pizza in the oven or pizza ovens.

 best temperature to cook a pizza in your pizza oven